andreacalderonvv/cse15l-lab-reports/Lab Report 5.md

 I expected this to compile so then I can actually run the tests.
 This is an image of the error.

 pic here

-I ran that command to that I can run the test cases on TestBug.java, I already used the cd command to cd into the starter folder.

 **Detail the failure-inducing input and context. that might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
  Do your best to provide as much context as you can.**